simonmichael/hledger/doc/manual.md

 liabilities:debts
 ```

-This command lists all account names, or with query arguments, matched account names.
+This command lists all account names that are in use (ie, all the
+accounts which have at least one transaction posting to them).
+With
+query arguments, only matched account names are shown.

 It shows a flat list by default.
 In this mode you can add `--drop N`
 to omit the first few account name components.